 Board Committees

 The Board has a standing Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee.
-All members of the attendance at 2021 Annual Meeting of Shareholders by all trustees serving in 2021 committees described below are "independent" of the Company as that term is defined in the NYSE's listing standards.
+All members of the committees described below are "independent" of the Company as that term is defined in the NYSE's listing standards.